 So find those people that can help you try.”

-“Fictional Women” continues the medicine with a playful diddly perfectly executed by Eli’s circle of musicians.
-Dan Schwartz surrounds the song with mandolin and banjo, while Greg Schutte on drums giddy up and down to provide a tap-along beat.
-It’s the right song to build on optimism and feeling confident in where you’re at.
+Playful ditty “Fictional Women,” which is perfectly executed by Eli’s circle of musicians, continues the medicine.
+Dan Schwartz surrounds the song with mandolin and banjo, Greg Schutte’s drums giddy up and down to provide a tap-along beat.
+It’s the right song to build on optimism, as it encourages you to feel confident in where you’re at.

-“Villain” captures him stripped down with a lone guitar.
+“Villain” captures Gardiner stripped down with a lone guitar.
 It weaves around a villain and the confidence that person can have in their actions.
 Much like today’s political environment, the radio (social media) play a huge part in storytelling perceptions.
-Who’s the villain and who’s the hero when we’re surrounded by deep-seated blues.
+Who’s the villain and who’s the hero when we’re surrounded by deep-seated blues?